aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 project.synth();
 {{</highlight>}}

-The `deps` attribute adds the dependency which projen will in turn add to the `package.json` file.

 The `python`, `dotnet` and `publishToMaven` attributes tell Projen it we are interested in transpiling the CDK Construct to those target runtimes.